-MEMPHIS, Tenn. — A 19 year old woman was allegedly kidnapped and nearly robbed over a debt last night.
-It happened in Berclair.
+MEMPHIS, Tenn. — A 19-year-old woman was allegedly kidnapped and nearly robbed over a debt in Berclair.

 Police say the woman was hanging out at Jose Vasquez's house.
 He claimed she owed him $1,000.
 Investigators say he pulled a gun, forced her into his girlfriend's car, and drove to a Valero on Jackson Avenue.
 He wanted her to use the ATM and get his money.

 Investigators say the victim went inside and pretended to use the ATM, but actually, somehow managed to call police.

 "I think she was smart.
 I think it was a smart move," Valero customer Carlos Simmons says, "I mean she was looking out for her safety.
 Her survival instincts kicked in.
 She didn't know what he was going to do if she didn't get the money."

 Police say she stayed in the store and Vasquez eventually took off.
 Investigators say she led police back to Vasquez's house where he and his girlfriend were arrested.
 She was allegedly in the car during the incident assisting Vasquez.

 Simmons says that's a dumb way to collect on a debt.